What about PR in Home Technology?

 Public relations (PR) is one of the most misunderstood parts of marketing.
 Many organizations treat it as a department separate from marketing to avoid mixing it with advertising and other promotional efforts, but in the end, there is one unified purpose for PR and marketing: creating awareness about your company.
+So what can you do to get some attention in the home technology industry publications?

 It’s not just glitz and glamour, and it shouldn’t be totally self-serving either.
 If it’s done correctly, PR can bring unrivaled attention to your organization, yet it takes a lot of effort to cultivate a story that portrays the company or brand ambassador’s reputation, idea, product, position, or accomplishment in a positive light.